wolfberryllc/MetaIoT-Cloud/README.md

 1. Fork repository and Clone Repository

-2. Create a folder on your desktop and name your project
+2. Create a folder on your Raspberry Pi desktop and name your project

 3. Open Terminal